 - the volume and type of product released

 Some companies are examined more closely than others because of their compliance history or the location of their pipelines and the products those pipelines carry.
 For example, a pipeline near a water body that transports a hazardous substance (e.g., sour gas, produced water, or oil well effluent) may pose a greater risk to the public, the environment, wildlife, and livestock.

 Figure 5 shows data by company for each performance metric.

-In 2021, the total volume of hydrocarbon liquid and produced water released was 68 per cent lower than 2020.
-Based on liquid release volumes, the following table lists the top five incidents rated as a high consequence in 2021, which made up 40 per cent of the total volume of hydrocarbon liquid and produced water released.
+In 2022, the total volume of hydrocarbon liquid and produced water released from pipelines was 23% lower than in 2021.
+Based on liquid release volumes, the following table lists the top five high-consequence incidents in 2022, which made up 21% of the total volume of hydrocarbon liquid and produced water released.